Strong Constraints on Dark Photon and Scalar Dark Matter Decay from INTEGRAL and AMS-02 data: Introduction

 In this paper, we focus on the mass range below 2~TeV, where sensitive observations exist.
 First, we calculate the complete branching ratios for dark photon and scalar dark matter decays, and then use x-ray observations from the INTErnational Gamma-Ray Astrophysics Laboratory (INTEGRAL) satellite to constrain dark matter masses below 10~GeV, along with positron observations from the Alpha-Magnetic Spectrometer (AMS-02) to constrain heavier dark matter particles.
 We find no evidence for a dark matter signal, and rule out dark matter decay lifetimes below 10$^{25}$s for MeV-scale dark matter, and 10$^{29}$s for GeV-scale dark matter.
 We discuss the implications of these limits compared to previous work which focused on individual SM final states, and discuss the impact of future x-ray and cosmic-ray observations on dark photon and scalar particles.

 This paper is organized as follows.
 In Sec.~\ref{sec:model}, we discuss the Lagrangian for dark photon and scalar dark matter particles and calculate the decay rates for each channel.
 In Sec.~\ref{sec:data}, we discuss the indirect signals for photon and positron final states, for which we provide detailed formulas of photon spectra in Appendix~\ref{appen:photon}.
 In Sec.~\ref{sec:result}, we show our results, which place strong constraints on the dark matter decay lifetime.
-We also compare our results with single decay models in Appendix~\ref{appen:dmgeneric}.
+We also compare our results with single decay models in Sec.~\ref{sect:single}.
 Finally, we summarize our study in Sec.~\ref{sec:summary} and discuss the applications of our work to other dark matter models.
+We utilize natural units ($c=\hbar=1$) throughout this manuscript.